Wednesday, May 31, 2023

 Here are the slight differences:

-• Where the TRIR uses – (Total recordable incidents) while DART’s rate uses – (Total number of incidents or illnesses resulting in either the worker missing work, being on restricted duty, or being transferred to another job)
+- Where the TRIR uses – (Total recordable incidents) while DART’s rate uses – the total number of incidents or illnesses resulting in either the worker missing work, being on restricted duty, or being transferred to another job)

 Someone may ask:

-How do i determine “Total number of incidents or illnesses resulting in either the worker missing work, being on restricted duty, or being transferred to another job”?
+How do I determine the “Total number of incidents or illnesses resulting in either the worker missing work, being on restricted duty, or being transferred to another job”?

 This is a valid question.

-There may be cases where one incident result to missing work and restricted duty or transfer.
+There may be cases where one incident results in missing work and restricted duty or transfer.

-In such case, the incident is taken as ONE.
+In such a case, the incident is taken as ONE.

 N/B: One incident just duplicated itself in two or more ways, hence it should be taken as one incident, not to be duplicated.